Subjects

 In the field of geography didactics research, the chair focuses on empirical teaching and learning research alongside conceptual work.
 For example, research addresses students’ prior knowledge in geographical content, concepts, and methods; the use of digital (geo-)media in geography lessons; and inclusion in geography instruction.

-In the area of geography didactics education, the chair is responsible for the geography didactics components of teacher education programs for primary, middle, secondary, and high schools.
+In the area of geography Education Research, the chair is responsible for the geography didactics components of teacher education programs for primary, middle, secondary, and high schools.
 The didactic training follows a cumulative, interconnected approach that includes foundational, advanced, and research-oriented courses, integrating practice phases guided by geography didactics as an essential part of the program.
 In line with linking research and teaching, the chair’s research priorities are also reflected in its teaching.

 Leadership: